BhargavLimbad786/Encryption/README.md

             Decrypted plaintext (str).

+In here we are also using base64 encodig, It is used to Safely Transmit Data over network.
+Base64 is used to Encode text as Binary Email attachments, APIs

 ## All hashing functions:

+md5 and sha1 is used in legacy Application and Non- critical integrity checks and less collision resistance.

 -> md5_hash(data): Generates an MD5 hash of the input data.

 -> sha1_hash(data): Generates a SHA-1 hash.

+SHA-224/256(Secure hash Algorithm) is used in Digital Signatures, Password Hashing and blockchain etc. it is communally used for data integrity because of it’s strange collision resistance.

 -> sha224_hash(data): Generates a SHA-224 hash.

 -> sha256_hash(data): Generates a SHA-256 hash.

+SHA-384 is a cryptographic hash function from the SHA-2 family.
+It produces a 384-bit (48-byte) hash value.
+You can compute a SHA-384 hash in Python using the hashlib module.

 -> sha384_hash(data): Generates a SHA-384 hash.

+SHA-512 is a cryptographic hash function from the SHA-2 family that produces a 512-bit (64-byte) hash value.
+You can compute a SHA-512 hash in Python using the hashlib module.

 -> sha512_hash(data): Generates a SHA-512 hash.